hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 ### Flowchart through the Heuristics
 The heuristics group into three themes: Why?
 Why? and Context?

 NB: you might want to time box how long you spend on each theme, explore them, and then decide whether to allow more time to work more deeply on discovery activities.
-One person who used the heuristics as a simple list for input to a workshop said *"They just help you talk about things."* You can keep it as simple as that!
+One person who [used a cut-down version of the heuristics as a simple checklist for part of a workshop](https://huddle.eurostarsoftwaretesting.com/ladybug-open-source-project-kick-off/) said *"They just help you talk about things."* You can keep it as simple as that!

 Generally, you would start with answering the question "Why do we need this tool?" then move on to consider the group of "Who?" questions, and finally look at the Context questions.
 However, information you find out from the "Who?" and "Context?" questions mean you may need to revisit "Why?", because different stakeholders you identify may have different goals in different contexts.
 You need to iterate between "Why?" and "Who?".
 The flowchart summarises this.
-![Flowchart showing the "Why?" question is followed by the "Who?" questions and then the "Context?" questions, with loop-backs to the "Why?" question.][flow2](h-flow2.jpg)
+![Flowchart showing the "Why?" question is followed by the "Who?" questions and then the "Context?" questions, with loopbacks to the "Why?" question.][flow2](h-flow2.jpg)

 [flow2]: h-flow2.jpg

 ### Flowchart focused on the "Who?"
 Heuristics
-Heuristics H02 to H06 are people-focused questions we found were often not considered and which appeared from our research data to be important factors in understanding testers'characteristics.
+Heuristics H02 to H06 are people-focused questions we found were often not considered and which appeared from our research data to be important factors in understanding testers' characteristics.
 Add this information to the data you already have about people for whom you are designing the tool.
 The flowchart summarizes the generic order for addressing this group of heuristics and how they fit with the other heuristic themes with iteration between the themes.

 ![Flowchart showing that the "Who?" questions start with an overall question to identify the stakeholders, then four questions to help understand more about their characteristics: level of experiences, communication needs, learning perspectives, and learning preferences.
 There are iterative loops between the "Who?" and the "Why?" questions, and an onward path to the "Context?" questions.][flow3](h-flow3.jpg)